alidadasb/LibraryApp/README.md

 LibraryApp
 ==========

-A sample application that integrates AngularJs with Grails and work with REST Services.
+A sample application that integrates AngularJs with Grails and work with REST services.

-This a simple library application that allows users to reserve books online, and also see their book reservation.
+This a simple library application that allows users to reserve books online, and see their reservation.
 It simply exposes 3 resources (users,books,reservations).

 Requirement:
 1- User login